MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wpf.md

    :::image type="content" source="../media/exploreide-radiobuttontoolbox.png" alt-text="Screenshot of the Toolbox window with the RadioButton control selected in the list of Common WPF Controls.":::

-1. Add two RadioButton controls to the design surface by choosing the **RadioButton** item and dragging it to the window on the design surface.
+1. Add two RadioButton controls to the design surface.
+Choose the **RadioButton** item and drag it to the window on the design surface.
 Move the buttons by selecting them and using the arrow keys.
 Arrange them so that the buttons appear side by side under the TextBlock control.
 Use the guidelines to align the controls.

    Your window should look like this: